andrew-hyde/Fin_Metrics_871_Project/README.md

 I do notice that there are Tickers with missing values and some that have not been included in the ALSI as they have zero weights.

-I log the data before performing imputing the missing values in the data set as I anticipate that it will result in NA/NaN/-Inf.
-The ‘impute\_missing\_values’ function can address Nas and Nan, so I will set Returns with -Inf to zero.

-Next, I source in all the functions to be used to conduct the analysis.
+Next, I source in all the functions built to be used to conduct the analysis.

 ## Data Insights